 How to Build a Multi Language Website

-There are two main ways to build a multi language website, which we’ll walk you through in this guide.
-The first method is to use a website builder, while the second method is to build with WordPress.
+There are two main ways to build a multi-language website, which we’ll walk you through in this guide.
+The first method is to build a website using a builder, while the second method is to build with WordPress.

 Website builders are best if you need something quick, easy, and professional.
 Alternatively, WordPress is best if you have time, basic tech skills, and want ultimate control over your site.
 We’ll help you choose the best method for you, so read on to get started!